jackycgq/English-workshop/Top Business Analyst Interview Questions (+ Sample Answers).md

 These are the set of measurable services and products delivered to the end customer after project completion.
 It is the outcome of the project.
 ## 9.How do you keep yourself updated about the latest business trends and knowledge?
 Usually I would attend some events/forums/symposiums/conferences to connect with the business community.
-In that way,i can obtain related knowledge and references
+In that way,i can obtain related knowledge and references for some specific industry.
+## 10.What are the various stages of a business project?
+The main stages of any business or IT project are Initiation, Planning, Execution, Monitoring, and Closure.
+## 11.Explain UML and its uses?
+UML or Unified Modeling Language is a general-purpose,developmental modeling language that provides a standard way to envision the system.
+It is used to rationalize the system behaviour for the detection and elimination of errors/bottlenecks.
+## 12.Can you explain SRS and its key elements?
+SRS stands for System or Software Requirements Specification.It is a set of documents describing the features of a software application or system.
+It inlcudes various elements required by the stakeholders and customers to convince the end-users.

+The critical aspects of an SRS are ：
+* Scope of Work(SOW)
+* Non-functional and functional requirements
+* Data Model
+* Dependencies
+* Assupmption and Constraints
+* Accpetance Criteria

+## 13.What is BRD ？How is it different from SRS？